nickobard/GitHub-Events-Monitoring/README.md

 There are 2 main components:

-- As a web server we will use FastAPI python framework.
+- Web Server - we will use FastAPI python framework.
 Like Flask, it is very simple and very useful when we need to write API very fast.
-- For data gathering we will use APSchedule python framework, which allows to plan tasks execution, like sending requests to GitHub API.
+- Scheduler - for data gathering we will use APSchedule python framework, which allows to plan tasks execution, like sending requests to GitHub API.

 Both components will run in the same process concurrently, accessing common resources - like modules, database connections and configurations.